DKW2/Cybersecurity-Attacks-Analysis/README.md

 **Derek Wang**

 ## Executive Summary
 This project is my capstone project for UC Berkeley's MLAI bootcamp.
 For this project, I needed to come up with my own research question, find the data, and conduct modeling/analysis to answer my question.
-For this project, I will be analyzing a dataset of network packets and identifying factors which determine if the packet is a cyberattack or not.
+I will be analyzing a dataset of network packets and identifying factors which determine if the packet is a cyberattack or not.
 The goal for the project is to train a classification model that will be able to accurately predict if a packet is normal or malign.
 The full work and report can be found on this [notebook](https://github.com/DKW2/Cybersecurity-Attacks-Analysis/blob/main/Cybersecurity%20Attacks%20Analysis.ipynb).

 ## Research Question
 Given a dataset of network packets, what factors strongly indicate whether the packet is malignant or not?